ilammy/rust-themis/examples/README.md

 but the same principle can be applied to properly framed TCP transports as well as to using Tokio for async IO instead of blocking stdlib.

-Usually you don't need to specify any custom options, the command-line defaults are expected to work right away.
+Usually you don’t need to specify any custom options, the command-line defaults are expected to work right away.
 But you can override the defaults for port assignment and key file locations if necessary.

-First you'll need to generate the keys for clients.
+First you’ll need to generate the keys for clients.
 It also may be useful to enable logging before starting the server.
 This example uses [`env_logger` crate][env_logger] for logging which is configurable via environment variable `RUST_LOG`.